Tea Drinkers vs. Coffee Drinkers: Statistics to Know in 2022

 (Euromonitor International)

-Before the pandemic, the majority of Americans enjoyed their tea while at restaurants or other locations that served food.
-This is where 48% of the country’s overall tea intake took place.
+Before the pandemic, nearly half of Americans enjoyed their tea at restaurants or other food service establishments.
+According to Euromonitor International, these locations accounted for 48% of the country’s total tea consumption.

 Worldwide Coffee Statistics